 - The South-facing side of the house gets the most sun.

 - Don’t plant a garden somewhere where there’s often standing water in the yard, unless you’ll be building raised beds to absorb the sogginess.
-Yes, plants need water, but they can drown if you give them too much.

 - Plant close to your house to begin with, then extend further away as your garden grows.
 The old adage, “Out of sight, out of mind,” easily applies to gardens, and weeds can take over in just a matter of days.
 Try to keep your plants where you can see them from a window or door.